What is chlorine?

 “Cancer risk among people drinking chlorinated water is 93% higher than among those whose water does not contain chlorine.”

-You may never have experienced dryness of the skin after a shower or bath but looking at those who have sensitive skin demonstrates that chlorine may play a role in the development or worsening of atopic dermatitis (the most common form of eczema).
-A study from the American National Library of Medicine found that the water-holding capacity of the upper layer of the skin in patients with eczema was more sensitive to free residual chlorine than patients without eczema.
+You may never have experienced unusually dry skin after a shower or bath, but observations of individuals with more sensitive skin suggest that chlorinated water may play a role in the development or worsening of atopic dermatitis (the most common form of eczema).
+A study from the American National Library of Medicine found that the water-holding capacity of the upper layer of the skin in patients with eczema was more sensitive to free residual chlorine than in patients without eczema.

 “When chlorine enters the body as a result of breathing, swallowing, or skin contact, it reacts with water to produce acids.
-The acids are corrosive and damage cells in the body on contact.”New York State Department of Health
+The acids are corrosive and damage cells in the body on contact.”

 Australian Drinking Water Guidelines: https://www.nhmrc.gov.au/about-us/publications/australian-drinking-water-guidelines

-Department of Health WA: https://ww2.health.wa.gov.au/Articles/A_E/Chlorinated-drinking-water
+Department of Health WA: https://www.health.wa.gov.au/Articles/A_E/Chlorinated-drinking-water